Azure/reliable-web-app-pattern-dotnet/workshop/5 - Security/README.md

     ![Screenshot of picking the managed identity](../images/5-Security/selecting-managed-identity.png)

 1. Enter your web application's name in the **Select** field and then choose it.
 It should not appear under the **Selected members** section.
 Then click **Select**.
 1. The blade will disappear and you should see your web application's name under the **Members** section.
-Click **Review and assign**.
+Click **Review and assign**. _Note: you must wait until the user is fully added to an access policy before moving on to the next step, otherwise it will fail._
 1. Go through the same steps as above, but this time add your user account as a **App Configuration Data Reader**. _Note: you will use **User, group, or service principal** instead of **Managed identity** to search for your username to add._
 1. Click **Review and assign** to move through the rest of the tabs and apply the changes.